HornsAndHooves/pg_saurus/README.markdown

 ```
 ## Foreign keys

-PgPower imported some code of [foreigner](https://github.com/matthuhiggins/foreigner)
+PgSaurus v3 augments Rails 4.2's foreign key methods with:

-gem and patched it to be schema-aware.
-Support was also added for index auto-generation.
+* schema support

-You should disable `foreigner` in your Gemfile if you want to use `pg_saurus`.
+* index auto-generation

-If you do not want to generate an index, pass the :exclude_index => true option.
+If you do not want to generate an index, pass the `exclude_index: true` option.

-The syntax is compatible with `foreigner`:
+The syntax is compatible with Rails 4.2's foreign key handling methods.

 Add foreign key from `comments` to `posts` using `post_id` column as key by default: